agustinlaurito/Pedidos/README.md

 # Pedidos
-Small program to organize production teams.
+Software to organize production teams.

 The main function of the program is to show data from the ERP Software database in a user-friendly way.